 What Are LLMs, and How Do They Handle Content?

-Large Language Models (LLMs) like ChatGPT and Bard are AI systems designed to understand and generate human-like text.
+Large Language Models (or LLMs) like ChatGPT and Gemini are AI systems designed to understand and generate human-like text.
 Unlike traditional search engines that rely on keyword matching and ranking algorithms, LLMs process content through semantic understanding, user intent, and contextual relevance.

 Key Features of LLMs: